Beyond Air, Inc. (XAIR) CEO Steve Lisi on Q2 2021 Results - Earnings Call Transcript

 Steve Lisi

+All right.
 Thanks, Suraj.
 I'll start with COVID-19.
 I can't really speak for vaccines.
 I know what you know from the minimal information released recently.
 So we'll have to see what happens.
-I think we've all been in this entry a long time.
-And I don't think any of us have ever seen anything developed in six to nine months at any level of therapy.
-So let alone a vaccine.
-But we'll see what happens.
-And hopefully, this is actual real and will help patients now have everything back to.
-But I still think there's a need for treatments, and if you notice in our study, we're not just treating COVID-19.
-We are treating acute viral pneumonia, which is the broader condition.
+I think we've all been in this industry a long time and I don't think any of us have ever seen anything developed in six to nine months at any level of therapy, so let alone a vaccine, but we'll see what happens.
+And hopefully, this is actually real and will help patients and will help everything get back to normal.
+But I still think there's a need for treatments.
+And if you notice in our study, we're not just treating COVID-19, we are treating acute viral pneumonia, which is the broader condition.

 So acute viral pneumonia can be caused by a number of viruses, as you all know, whether it'd be RSV or coronaviruses or in such where SARS-CoV-2 is a coronavirus.
 So we will be enrolling all-comers in this study.
 Obviously, we want focus, we want to have a good number of SARS-Cov-2 infected patients in our study, so we can get a good sample in case COVID does last a lot longer and the vaccines are not as effective as they're claiming to be.
 So if they are effective, and of course, COVID dissipates, acute viral pneumonia doesn't go away.
 This has been around for a long time.
 I don't think we're going to get rid of acute viral pneumonia.